syahrizaldev/webdev-resources/readme.md

 ## Contributing

+> [!IMPORTANT]
-At this time, I am not accepting contributions to this list.
+> At this time, I am not accepting contributions to this list.
-However, I welcome hearing any suggestions for new resources that could benefit web developers and indie-hackers.
-Feel free to check the [**CONTRIBUTING**](./contributing.md) file for more information.
+> However, I welcome hearing any suggestions for new resources that
+> could benefit web developers and indie-hackers.
+Feel free to check
+> the [CONTRIBUTING](./contributing.md) file for more information.

 ## Feedback

-This project is currently under improvement and development.
+This project is currently under improvement.
 Please open an [**Issue**](https://github.com/syahrizaldev/webdev-resources/issues) or start a [**Discussion**](https://github.com/syahrizaldev/webdev-resources/discussions) if you have any suggestions, feedback, or questions.
 If you found this list helpful,